kartikgiri92/Programming_Contests_Solutions/README.md

 How To Get Better At Coding :-
     1. Practice
-    2. If you are not able to solve the question, see the answer don't waste time .
+    2. Don't waste time on a single problem, see it's solution.
     3. Read other people's code.

 Websites for Practice :-